hubotio/hubot/docs/scripting.md

 ### Screen scraping

-For those times that there isn't an API, there's always the possibility of screen-scraping.
+For consuming a Web Service that responds with HTML, you'll need an HTML parser.
 It's beyond the scope of this documentation to go into detail, but here's a few libraries to check out:

 * [cheerio](https://github.com/MatthewMueller/cheerio) (familiar syntax and API to jQuery)
 * [jsdom](https://github.com/tmpvar/jsdom) (JavaScript implementation of the W3C DOM)